How Much Does It Cost to Translate a Website?

-There are generally two types of expenses associated with translation of a website:
+There are generally two types of expenses associated with website translate:

 - Translation costs

 - Infrastructure costs

 Professional website translation is generally calculated on a per-word basis and additional fees such as proofreading, transcreation and multimedia adaptability are accessed as extras.
 Based on the number of words in the original source content, the price for a job would vary.
 For professional translation via a translation agency such as Translation Services USA, you can expect costs between $0.15 and $0.30 depending on the language, turnaround times, specialized content, etc. Typically, professional translation involves one or more translators plus an editor/reviewer.
 You might also find additional costs to write a style guide for translating your site, to develop a glossary of standardized terms, and to do linguistic QA to review the final product.